cp-algorithms/cp-algorithms/src/dynamic_programming/intro-to-dp.md

 }
 ```

-Both of these will almost always be slower than the array based version for a generic memoized recursive function.
+Both of these will almost always be slower than the array-based version for a generic memoized recursive function.
 These alternative ways of saving state are primarily useful when saving vectors or strings as part of the state space.

-## *** Very important note***
+### *** Very important note***

 The layman's way of analyzing the runtime of a memoized recursive function is:
 ** (work per subproblem) * (number of subproblems) **

-Using a binary search tree (map in C++) to save states will technically result in $O(n*log(n))$ as each lookup and insertion will take $O(log(n))$ work and with $O(n)$ unique subproblems we have $O(n*log(n))$ time.
+Using a binary search tree (map in C++) to save states will technically result in $O(n * log(n))$ as each lookup and insertion will take $O(log(n))$ work and with $O(n)$ unique subproblems we have $O(n*log(n))$ time.

-## Bottom up Dynamic Programming
+## Bottom-up Dynamic Programming

-Until now you've only seen top down dynamic programming with memoization.
-However, we can also solve problems with bottom up dynamic programming.
+Until now you've only seen top-down dynamic programming with memoization.
+However, we can also solve problems with bottom-up dynamic programming.

-To create a bottom up approach for fibonacci numbers, we initilized the base cases in an array.
+To create a bottom-up approach for fibonacci numbers, we initilize the base cases in an array.
 Then, we simply use the recursive definition on array:

 ```cpp
 const int MAXN = 100;